jetibest/wg-autoconf/README.md

     client> wg-autoconf -i wg0 -u alice connect <server>

 Note that choosing a simple identifier like 'alice' is an obvious security risk.
-Normally, the public key of the client is chosen as the identifier.
+By default, the public key is chosen as the identifier automatically.

 # Help